An axion-like mechanism for confinement in QCD: Conclusion: screening tunneling implies confinement

-{ Let us now combine all the different properties discussed above.
-If tunneling between vacua with different winding numbers were not present in our theory, we could exclude instanton configurations and therefore restrictions on the form of the $\theta$ vacuum would disappear.
+Let us now combine all the different properties discussed above.
+If tunneling between vacua with different winding numbers {was a} costly energetic process {(this would mean a screened tunneling)} large gauge transformations $U_{n}$ would not be a symmetry of the theory.
+In this scenario we could exclude instanton configurations and therefore restrictions on the form of the $\theta$ vacuum would disappear.
 Hence vacua different from \eqref{eq:thetavacuum} would be possible, such as

 with more general weights $\omega(n)$.

 It is important to notice that these vacua would not be invariant under the so called large gauge transformations, i.e., we should exclude $U_{n}$ as a gauge symmetry leaving only the so called small gauge transformations (i.e., those connected to the identity) as a legitimate gauge transformation for the model.
 In such a situation, the restrictions on the topological structure of the vacuum derived from the CDP would no longer hold, and therefore under the hypothesis made in the previous section, the vacuum may be different and this mechanism would lead to QCD confinement.